Standardized: gravel root

 It is very often referred to as Joe Pye weed, or Sweet Joe Pye weed.
 As legend has it, Joe Pye was a Native American who used gravel root to help cure an outbreak of typhoid.
 Why the "sweet" part is sometimes attached seems to be a mystery to this day.
 It has often been considered a good luck charm among many American folks, many gamblers carry parts of the plant on them for good luck.
 It is also one of the integral ingredients in a mojo bag.

-Specific: For external use only.
+Specific: Not for internal use.
 Do not apply to broken or abraded skin.
 Do not use while nursing.

 General: We recommend that you consult with a qualified healthcare practitioner before using herbal products, particularly if you are pregnant, nursing, or on any medications.